January 25, 2021

 Dine where the stars go at the Little Dutch Restaurant, which has attracted its fair share of stars for more than 80 years from golfing greats Arnold Palmer and Tom Watson to actors Harrison Ford and Calista Flockhart, whose parents live in the area.

 The Timeless Elegance Tea Room evokes the genteel ambiance of Southern charm.
 Though the menu does have traditional tearoom fare, you can also enjoy stick-to-you-ribs offerings like chicken and dumplings.

-There are plenty of casual options as well.
-Popular sandwich staples include Jersey Girl Diner with “to-die-for” burgers and the Redbud Deli with its incredible Panini selection.
+New to town is 1907 Brewing Company, offering a wide selection of craft beers, ciders and craft sodas.
+Grab a to-go order from Redbud Deli or some pub grub from one of the downtown food trucks and enjoy the ambiance of downtown Morristown.
 A stop at Hillbilly’s Cabin is a must for a big breakfast.
-And two of the area’s most popular coffeehouses, Lovin Cup Coffee and 60 Beans Coffee, brew up great hot drinks alongside a menu that’s perfect for a light meal or afternoon pick-me-up.
+And two of the area’s most popular coffeehouses, 60 Beans Coffee band Snowbird Mountain Coffee Co., brew up great hot drinks alongside a menu that’s perfect for a light meal or afternoon pick-me-up.